 Typically small, weighing around 90kg at maturity and less than 20 inches tall, Ossabaw Islands are intelligent and highly social breed.

-Having been raised on an island where food is often scarce, these heritage pig breeds have strong survival instincts.
+Having been raised on an island where their natural environment food is often scarce, these traditional breeds have strong survival instincts.

 They can store fat in a different manner, can be thrifty and self-sufficient, and thrive in a low sugar level diet.